nhamidi90/unnie_style/TESTING.md

 ### Python Validator

-* I have checked all Python documents using flake8 to ensure they are compliant.
+* I have checked all Python documents using [CI Python linter](https://pep8ci.herokuapp.com/) to ensure they are PEP8 compliant.
-* I left the code which I did not write
+* For details please refer to [this document](documentation/testing/validation/python-testing.pdf)

 ## Lighthouse reports

+Please note that ever since doing lighthouse testing, I have added meta data which has caused the SEO and Accessibility scores to go up

 * Index page